20240502_ESG_SB261_Image

 • Proposed definitions of “revenue,” “doing business in California,” and for “parent” and “subsidiary” companies; CARB is soliciting public feedback on these to include in the regulation.

-• CARB will host a public docket for covered entities to post the link to their climate disclosure report, starting December 1, 2025.
-This will provide a centralized location from where the public may access all covered entities’ reports.
+• In December 2025, CARB began hosting a public docket for covered entities to post the link to their climate disclosure report.
+This provides a centralized location from which the public may access all covered entities’ reports.
+While the reporting is still voluntary, a significant amount of companies have provided their climate-related financial disclosures within the SB 261 Docket for the public to view.

 • While the SB 261 bill text specifies that companies should disclose their climate related financial risks in accordance with TCFD (or subsequent publication), the FAQ document suggests leniency in choosing a reporting framework, as long as companies are disclosing material climate-related financial risks.
 Health and Safety Code § 38533(a)(2) defines “climate-related financial risk” as material risk of harm to immediate and long-term financial outcomes due to physical and transition risks, including, but not limited to, risks to corporate operations, provision of goods and services, supply chains, employee health and safety, capital and financial investments, institutional investments, financial standing of loan recipients and borrowers, shareholder value, consumer demand, and financial markets and economic health.